Asian shares mostly lower after mixed day on Wall Street

 Optimism that rollouts of coronavirus vaccines will set the stage for stronger economic growth in the second half of this year have been pushing shares higher.

-The yield on the 10-year Treasury slipped to 1.27% from 1.28% late Wednesday, near its highest level in a year.
+The yield on the 10-year Treasury was steady at 1.28%, near its highest level in a year.
 The rise in bond yields has raised some concerns about the potential for higher inflation, but has also been a sign that the prospect for economic growth remains good.

 On Wednesday, the S&P 500 slipped less than 0.1%, to 3,931.33 after handing back an early gain.
 The tech-heavy Nasdaq composite dropped 0.6% to 13,965.49.